-The school is committed to the learning development of the whole person in every child preparing your child to be a well-balanced citizen with an inquiring mind and a healthy body.
+The school is committed to the learning development of the whole person in every child preparing your child to be a wellbalanced citizen with an inquiring mind and a healthy body.
 Our school curriculum takes an integrated approach and focuses on the Eight Key Learning Areas of English, Health & Physical Education, LOTE (Italian), Mathematics, Science, Studies of Society and the Environment/History, Technology and The Arts.
 Our teaching and learning framework focuses primarily on applying effective teaching and learning strategies to deliver the curriculum.
-We are implementing the new Australian Curriculum utilising the Curriculum to the Classroom support documents developed by Education Queensland to support the already successful programs we have in the school.
+We are implementing the new Australian Curriculum to underpin the already successful programs we have in the school.